• Skip to primary navigation

 Scott-Skillman Recital Hall, Harris Center, Folsom

-Featuring the Kismarton Trio with violinist Ian Jessee, violist István Polónyi, and cellist Susan Lamb Cook
+Featuring violinist George Hayes, violist István Polónyi, and cellist Susan Lamb Cook

 and special guest clarinetist Sandra Moats McPherson